 The term knowledge networks is not new.
 We have heard it before and are familiar with it.
 However, in terms of technology advancement, it has become an umbrella term.

-Bringing together experts from different fields, whereas it is a private sector, the government, charities, NGO’s, academies, or individuals, to work together on the same idea or problem, becomes one of the most valuable methods and channels towards bringing change in a globalizing world.
+Bringing together experts from different fields, whereas it is the private sector, the government, charities, NGO’s, academics, or individuals, to work together on the same idea or problem, becomes one of the most valuable methods and channels towards bringing change in a globalizing world.

 With internet technologies, we are bound to approach differently to the idea of knowledge sharing culture.

 With always-connected lives, sharing is communicating.

 But when it comes to addressing worldwide heating problems, sharing is effective communication that leads to a solution and results.